Six horses to follow at the Cambridgeshire Meeting

 In among her defeats, she impressed when losing her maiden tag at Kempton in July and her past two efforts, including in that handicap at Doncaster last time, indicate she’s got a bigger performance in her.

-It was a seriously competitive affair, hardly surprising given there was good money on offer, and she finished best of all to be beaten inches.
+It was a seriously competitive affair at Town Moor, hardly surprising given there was good money on offer, and she finished best of all to be beaten inches.
 The winner won by a short-head from two dead-heaters, with Little Dorrit another short head back.

 She came home strongest of all and would have won another day.
 What is not in question is that she was the best horse in the race, given that she was conceding between 5lb and 9lb to the trio marginally ahead of her.